- About Us

 - Support KWS

-Kimberton Waldorf School is situated on 437 acres of bio-dynamic farmland, on the banks of French Creek in semi-rural Chester County.
-The seven large school buildings are surrounded by fields, meadows, streams and woods.
-The track and soccer fields lie between the main buildings and the school garden.
-Our new garden building provides a light and spacious classroom for numerous main lessons and the gardening classes that continue through the school day.
-Morning Garden Nursery and Early Childhood is located on nearby Hickory Grove Road, in a spacious, warm, farm house.
-Across the road from the main campus are the farm, dairy, Seven Stars Yogurt production and Community Supported Agriculture garden.
+Kimberton Waldorf School is situated on 430 acres of bio-dynamic farmland, on the banks of French Creek, in semi-rural Chester County.
+The seven large school buildings are surrounded by fields, meadows, streams, and woods.
+The track and athletic fields lie between the main buildings and the school garden.
+Our garden building provides a light and spacious classroom for numerous main lessons and the gardening classes that continue through the school day.
+Our Rosebud Garden campus is located on nearby Hickory Grove Road, in a spacious, warm farmhouse.
+Across the road from the main campus are the farm, dairy, Seven Stars Yogurt production, and Community Supported Agriculture gardens.

 Street Address: 410 West Seven Stars Road, Phoenixville, PA 19460